Obi-Wan and Anakin #1 (Issue 1 of 5)

 Palpatine is delighted with all of the Evil Possibilities this supernaturally-gifted kid presents, and is like “WHO CARES WHY he’s doing it?!
 This kid is…impressive.”
 DUN DUN DUUUUUUN!

 Down at ground level, while Anakin fucking destroys this training droid, his classmates are being GIGANTIC FUCKING PRICKS to him and are, honest to God, 1200% MOCKING THE FACT THAT ANAKIN WAS A SLAVE.
-NICE FUCKING PARENTING, JEDI ORDER.
+My eternal Jedi Order stanning notwithstanding: NICE PARENTING WITH THESE TWO, JEDI ORDER.
 BRA-VO.
+WHOSE KIDS ARE THESE???
+SOMEONE GET THEIR ASSIGNED JEDI ADULTS OVER HERE TO TAKE AWAY THEIR GAMEBOYS OR WHATEVER.

 Anakin, in response, force-grabs their lightsabers away from them and taunts them, holding the blades right at these snot-nosed punks’ faces.
 Obi-Wan, from the observation deck, COMES FLYING DOWN to break up the impending fight, and for the love of ALL THAT IS HOLY, KENOBI, can you PLEASE STOP BEING SO DRAMATIC?
 FFS WHAT IS UP WITH YOUR ROBE IN THIS SERIES.
 God bless you, you Force-wielding wolfman.